cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 * 56% female
 * Overall less common in paediatrics
 	* May be due to less use of antibiotics and muscle relaxants
-	* More likley to present with bronchospasm
+	* More likely to present with bronchospasm

 Causes: